 E-mail Paulie!
-If you don’t have any experience lifting, haven’t done it in a while, or want to change from one type of lifting to the other (Olympic or Power), there are a few options.
-You can sign up for an preparatory 3-session Intro to Strength Training private course, or you can do a single Olympic or powerlifting private session.
+If you don’t have any experience lifting, haven’t done it in a while, or want to change from one type of lifting to the other (Power Lifting or Weightlifting), there are a few options.
+You can sign up for a preparatory 3-session private course, or you can do a single powerlifting or weightlifting private session.
 If you have some experience already, we will take you through a mandatory evaluation so that we have a clear picture of you as a lifter.
-Regardless of your background, Paulie will want to talk to you one-on-one to find out more about your athletic history, goals, and to find out about any physical concerns, so be prepared!
+Regardless of your background, Paulie will want to talk to you one-on-one to find out more about your athletic history, goals, and to find out about any physical concerns…so be prepared!

 Yes, both are available.
 If you are looking to get started with strength training, learn or improve your Olympic lifts, or you are just in search of some technical guidance on you existing program, please contact us for more details.

 Please click here for our current membership options and pricing.